-In 2013-14 the project focused on how innovation could serve inclusive development, including policy options for scaling up inclusive innovations in education and other key sectors.
-The project focused on China, Colombia, India, Indonesia and South Africa, but also explored experiences of OECD countries and other economies.
-The findings of this initial phase are synthesised in the publication "Innovation Policies for Inclusive Growth" released in June 2015.
+To that end, it focused on China, Colombia, India, Indonesia and South Africa, but also explored experiences of OECD countries and other economies.
+The findings are synthesised in the publication "Innovation Policies for Inclusive Growth" released in June 2015.

-OECD Review of Malaysia’s National Intellectual Property System
+Boosting Kazakhstan’s National Intellectual Property System for Innovation

 Boosting Malaysia's National Intellectual Property System for Innovation